 1. Humanize your messages

-If you have several leads, it’s tempting to use canned responses, message templates, or LinkedIn automation tools.
+If you have several leads, it’s tempting to use canned responses, message templates, or LinkedIn tools.
 While these can save you time, it carries the risk of damaging your brand image and losing that potential client for good.
 Similar to customer service, nothing beats human conversation in pleasing a client.

 Engage, be curious, and share insights.
 Strive to make yourself more approachable – it will be easier for your prospects to build trust if you talk to them on a personal level.